 With low maintenance with easy cleaning, this is a solid machine that does the job for you, providing you with tasty coffee day after day.
 The instructions aren’t the best and the machine is noisy (especially in the early morning), but it’s bearable given the tasks it performs.
 The steam stops after 90 seconds whether you’re done frothing or not, so make the most of the practice.

 Specifications: 20.1 x 20.1 x 12.6 inches, it weighs 20.3 pounds.

-Calphalon temp IQ espresso machine looks like it came from a serious coffee shop, and it acts quite professionally too.
+Calphalon temp IQ espresso machine with grinder looks like it came from a serious coffee shop, and it acts quite professionally too.
 The conical burr grinder comes with 30 different grind settings, and with digital temperature control (PID) that produces even extraction and consistent flavor.

 This machine comes with everything a home barista needs, as it also includes a 15oz milk pitcher to steam and froth milk for lattes and cappuccinos.
-What’s more it comes with a cleaning disc, pin, and brush, as well as a tamper, and 1 and 2-cup single and dual wall filters.
+What’s more, it comes with a cleaning disc, pin, and brush, as well as a tamper, and 1 and 2-cup single and dual wall filters.